-We have audited the accompanying consolidated statements of financial position of Prophecy Development Corp. (the "Company"), as of December 31, 2018, 2017 and 2016, and the related consolidated statements of operations and comprehensive loss, changes in equity, and cash flows for the years ended December 31, 2018, 2017 and 2016, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018, 2017 and 2016,, and the results of its operations and its cash flows for the years ended December 31, 2018, 2017 and 2016 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Silver Elephant Mining Corp. (formerly Prophecy Development Corp.) (the "Company"), as of December 31, 2019, 2018 and 2017 and the related consolidated statements of operations and comprehensive gain (loss), changes in equity (deficiency), and cash flows for the years ended December 31, 2019, 2018, and 2017, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Silver Elephant Mining Corp. (formerly Prophecy Development Corp.) as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the years ended December 31, 2019, 2018, and 2017 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.